KxSystems/prometheus-kdb-exporter/docs/examples.md

 ## Requirements

-This demonstration requires a Docker instance capable of running Unix based containers e.g. Docker Desktop for Mac, Linux, Windows 10 Pro (or above), with Internet access.
+This demonstration requires a Docker instance capable of running Unix-based containers e.g. Docker Desktop for Mac, Linux, Windows 10 Pro (or above), with Internet access.

 ## Setup

-Ensure you have installed the q scripts to `$QHOME`/`%QHOME%` (as appropriate) following the [instructions](https://github.com/KxSystems/prometheus-kdb-exporter#quick-start).
+Ensure you have installed the q scripts to `$QHOME`/`%QHOME%` (as appropriate) following the [instructions](../README.md#quick-start).

 Run kdb+ with the supplied `exporter.q` on the host upon which Docker is initialized.
 This will expose metrics over HTTP that will be gathered by Prometheus configured in the supplied demo.